Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Experiments

-\paragraph{Adaptability to Multi-turn Jailbreaking Attacks.} To evaluate the adaptability of our detection framework to novel and challenging attack patterns, we conduct an additional experiment using SafeMTData~\citep{ren2024llms}, a dataset specifically designed for multi-turn jailbreaking scenarios with seemingly benign requests but increasingly malicious intentions, which represent a \textit{near out-of-distribution} case.
+\paragraph{Adaptability to Multi-turn Jailbreaking Attacks.} To evaluate the adaptability of our detection framework to unseen and challenging attack patterns, we conduct an additional experiment using SafeMTData \citep{ren2024llms}, a dataset specifically designed for multi-turn jailbreaking scenarios with seemingly benign requests but increasingly malicious intentions, which represent a \textit{near out-of-distribution} case.
 We vary the number of SafeMTData training samples from 0 to 50 while maintaining a fixed test set of 100 samples, with each configuration evaluated across 5 runs.
-The results of KCD for LLaVA (\cref{fig:safemt_kcd_llava}) demonstrate remarkable adaptability: while both methods fail to detect when no training example is provided, with just 5-10 training samples, performance dramatically improves to a near-perfect level, and reliable precision on original datasets is maintained.
+The results of KCD and MCD for LLaVA (\cref{fig:safemt_kcd_llava} and \cref{fig:safemt_mcd_llava} in \cref{app:safemt_theory}) demonstrate remarkable adaptability: while both methods fail to detect when no training example is provided, with just 5-10 training samples, performance dramatically improves and reliable precision on original datasets is maintained.
 This highlights a key practical advantage of our approach: minimal exposure to new attack types enables rapid adaptation while preserving robustness against existing threats, making it particularly suitable for deployment scenarios where new attack patterns emerge continuously.
-See~\cref{app:safemt_theory} for additional results of MCD on LLaVA, both methods on Qwen, and a sample-complexity analysis that explains the quick adaptation ability.
+See~\cref{app:safemt_theory} for additional results on Qwen and a sample-complexity analysis that explains the quick adaptation ability.